Types of Steel Beams in UK Construction: UB, UC, RSJ and Beyond - Rackerman

 When specifying structural steel in the UK, the term RSJ (Rolled Steel Joist) is still widely used on site, but in most modern projects it refers to either a Universal Beam (UB) or a Universal Column (UC).
 These are the two most common types of steel beams used in UK construction — and while they look similar, they have different proportions and are specified for different structural roles.

-This guide covers the main types of steel beams you'll encounter on a UK project — UB, UC, RSJ, PFC and CHS — what each is, how they're typically used, and how to avoid ordering the wrong section.
+This guide covers the main types of steel beams you'll encounter on a UK project — UB, UC, RSJ, PFC, CHS and box sections (SHS/RHS) — what each is, how they're typically used, and how to avoid ordering the wrong section.
 Section selection is always confirmed by a qualified structural engineer.

 For general availability across both section types, see: View RSJ Steel Beams.